KelvinNarrowRiver/Simple-Countdown-Timer-For-OBS/README.md

 so as to not have to reapply settings after an OBS restart.
 Installation and changing the font is simple.
 Download the Simple Countdown Timer for OBS 2.zip and unzip to a directory of your choosing.
 Install instructions as in the readme that is in .zip file.
-Changing the font instructions are contained in the .pdf file included in the .zip file
+Changing the font instructions are contained in the .pdf file included in the .zip file,